Vendor Selection Process

 - Selecting a system solely on the basis of its accounting capabilities and ignoring time capture and billing complexity.

-- Not appreciating the complexity of change management: remember, even minor workflow changes need to be communicated and taught.
+- Not appreciating the complexity of change management: Remember, even minor workflow changes need to be communicated and taught.

-- Not addressing reporting requirements: you can’t be in a position to increase profitability unless you have visibility into utilization and margin.
+- Not addressing reporting requirements: You can’t be in a position to increase profitability unless you have visibility into utilization and margin.

-- Migration in haste: rushing incomplete or inaccurate data will create hard-to-unwind problems.
+- Migration in haste: Rushing incomplete or inaccurate data will create hard-to-unwind problems.

 Measurement and continuous improvement